 In the cockpit of the plane Airbus A350-1000 they are: Hugues Van Der Stichel, Experimental Test Pilot; Frank Chapman, Experimental Test Pilot and Gerard Maisonneuve, Test-Flight Engineer.

-Moreover, all parameters recorded by the Flight-Test-Instrumentation (FTI) station, which is behind the cockpit, are performed by: Patrick du Ché, Head of Flight & Integration Tests; Emanuele Costanzo, Head of A350 Development Flight Tests and Stéphane Vaux, Flight-Test Engineer.
+Moreover, the monitoring of all parameters recorded by the Flight-Test-Instrumentation (FTI) station, which is behind the cockpit, is done by: Patrick du Ché, Head of Flight & Integration Tests; Emanuele Costanzo, Head of A350 Development Flight Tests and Stéphane Vaux, Flight-Test Engineer.

-Taking advantage of the experience of the initial testing campaign for A350-900 (realized in 2014), the development program of A350-1000 will be shorter - under one year and will include 3 aircraft.
-Thus, the certification of the new model will be made much faster, and the first A350-1000 will be delivered in the second half of the year 2017.
+Taking advantage of the experience of the initial testing campaign for A350-900 (realized in 2014), the development program of A350-1000 will be shorter - less than a year and will include 3 aircraft.
+Thus, the certification of the new model will be done much faster, and the first A350-1000 will be able to be delivered in the second half of 2017.

-Airbus A350-1000 is the longest aircraft developed by Airbus, about 74 meters long.
-It will be able to carry more 40 passengers compared to the A350-900.
-Wings were modified and the main landing gear has 3 axles - 6 wheels.
-And let's not forget the Rolls-Royce Trent XWB-97 engine, which develops maximum traction power at take-off of 97,000 lbf (430 kN).
+Airbus A350-1000 is the longest aircraft developed by Airbus, with a length of about 74 meters.
+It will be able to carry 40 passengers more compared to the A350-900 model.
+Wing modifications have been made, and the main landing gear has 3 axles - 6 wheels.
+And let's not forget the Rolls-Royce Trent XWB-97 engine, which develops a maximum traction power at takeoff of 97,000 lbf (430 kN).

 To date, 11 customers have placed orders for a total of 195 of A350-1000 aircraft.